Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 Before determining the amount of a penalty, OSHA has to categorize the violation.
 Violations are classified as:

-• Serious — A violation where there is a substantial probability that death or serious physical harm could result, and the employer knew or should have known of the hazard; carries proposed penalty of up to $16,131 per violation.
+• Serious — A violation where there is a substantial probability that death or serious physical harm could result, and the employer knew or should have known of the hazard; carries proposed penalty of up to $16,550 per violation, but no less than $1,221 with all penalty reductions.

-• Other-Than-Serious — A violation having a direct relationship to safety and health, but the most serious injury or illness that could reasonably be expected to result from an employee’s exposure would not be severe; no penalties are usually proposed, but can be as high as $16,131.
+• Other-Than-Serious — A violation having a direct relationship to safety and health, but the most serious injury or illness that could reasonably be expected to result from an employee’s exposure would not be severe; no penalties are usually proposed, but they can be as high as $16,550.

 • Willful — A violation that the employer intentionally and knowingly commits or the employer has received several different repeat violations.
-It carries a maximum penalty of $161,323 per violation.
+It carries a maximum penalty of $165,514 per violation, but no less than $11,823.

-• Repeat — A violation that is similar to a previously cited violation at the same company location, or at other locations of the same company, within the previous five years; carries a maximum penalty of $161,323.
+• Repeat — A violation that is similar to a previously cited violation at the same company location, or at other locations of the same company, within the previous five years; carries a maximum penalty of $165,514, but no less than $11,823 (unless also an other-than-serious violation).
 Note that a court has stated that the five-year lookback as prescribed in OSHA’s Field Operations Manual (FOM) is only a guide, and there’s no statutory time limit on the length of time that a previously issued citation can be used as a basis for a repeat violation.

-• Failure-To-Post — A violation of OSHA’s posting requirements caries a penalty up to $16,131.
+• Failure-To-Post — A violation of OSHA’s posting requirements carries a penalty up to $16,550.

-In January 2024, federal agencies adjusted their civil penalty amounts for inflation.
-Penalty amounts will continue to be adjusted for inflation no later than January 15 every year.
-State-Plan States must adopt maximum penalties that are at least as stringent as federal OSHA’s penalty amounts.
+By January 15 each year, federal OSHA must adjust its civil penalty amounts based on October to October inflation data.
+State-plan states must adopt maximum penalties that are at least as stringent as federal OSHA’s penalty amounts.